zeddmaxx/AutomateWA-sux/Timeline&Scoping.md

 ## Web Accessibilty testing
 The aim of this project is to automate web accessibility testing, so that the web is accessible, approachable and navigable to all users and not just to some.
-So that even people with disabilities
+So that even people with disabilities are able to make the best possible use of the web.

 ### Scope of the project
-Our tests will check for these:
+Our tests will ensure these checks are in place:

 * Visual Impairment
   * Text alternatives for non-textual content should be present.
   * Captions should be present to supplement videos.